1939 – 2012

 ECHOES Festival

-In 2017, Margaret Dunne inaugurated an annual literary festival ECHOES Maeve Binchy and Irish Writers at Dalkey Castle.
-ECHOES is attended by special guest, Gordon Snell and members of the Binchy family.
 Programmed by writer, and Maeve Binchy UCD Travel Award winner, Henrietta McKervey, it is the only literary festival with Maeve Binchy at its heart.

 WATCH VIDEOECHOES.IE